Thursday, October 10, 2019 @ 7:30 pm

-Age 17 & under FREE when accompanied by a paying adult
+17 & under: FREE when accompanied by paying adult

-Click here to order discounted tickets online through Brown Paper Tickets
+Click HERE to order advance tickets online through Brown Paper Tickets